cdedreuille/backstage-ui/README.md

 ### What we are using
 - `@emotion/react` for our the theming system
+- `@mui/system` or `@mui/material` for layout components until they deprecate them
 - `@mui/base` as unstyled components to insure we have a solid accessible foundation.

 ### Pros & Cons

 - 👍 Since MUI is using Emotion under the hood, we are using it directly and build our theme system on top of it.
 - 👍 With Base UI, we can build components the way we want with a solid base.
-- ❌ Backstage is heavily using layout components like `Box`, `Stack`, `Container`, etc. We would probably have to fork them from MUI.
+- 🤌 We have to keep layout components for now as they are pretty much used everywhere.
+We should think about creating our own layout components.

 # Test 3 (Not yet explored)